Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Introduction Related Works

 \textbf{Attention biases} modify attention scores by adding a bias term directly into the attention matrix before the softmax.
 This bias depends on the relative positions of the query and key, reinforcing the importance of \textit{translation invariance}.
 However, these bias terms often require materializing the full attention matrix, making them incompatible with efficient attention kernels \cite{daoFlashAttentionFastMemoryEfficient2022,daoFlashAttention2FasterAttention2024}.
 ALiBI \cite{pressTrainShortTest2021}, designed for autoregressive language models, subtracts a multiple of the relative distance between the tokens.
 This simple mechanism enforces both \textit{translation invariance} and \textit{distance decay} of attention scores.
 2D-ALiBi \cite{fullerCROMARemoteSensing2023} generalizes this idea to images by subtracting a multiple of the 2D Euclidean distance between positions, further endowing the encoding with \textit{rotation invariance}.
 LookHere \cite{fullerLookHereVisionTransformers2024} extends 2D-ALiBi with \textit{directionality} by restricting the field of view of each head to different directions.
 This adds \textit{directionality}, but at the cost of losing \textit{rotation invariance}.

 From the prior works, we have identified the following set of guiding design principles that we consider to be important for position encoding of vision modalities, and elaborate on in \cref{sec:design_principles}: \textit{translation invariance}, \textit{rotation invariance}, \textit{distance decay}, \textit{directionality}, and \textit{context awareness}.
 To the best of our knowledge, no existing position encoding is derived from all five principles.
 We use the principles to propose a novel position encoding: \textbf{Pa}rabolic \textbf{P}osition \textbf{E}ncoding (PaPE).
-PaPE treats the relative position between two tokens as the dependent variable in a sum of parabolas and uses this to encode positions.
-Concretely, we incorporate a quadratic term (capturing distance) and a linear term (capturing direction) into the attention logits.
-Therefore, PaPE falls under attention bias methods; however, its formulation supports separate query-key transformations, which means PaPE does not have to materialize the full attention matrix.
+PaPE treats the relative position between two tokens as the dependent variable in a sum of parabolas and uses this to encode positions through an attention bias.
+However, its formulation supports separate query-key transformations, which means PaPE does not have to materialize the full attention matrix.
 In addition, we propose a rotation invariant version---PaPE-RI.
-We summarize our contributions as follows: \\[0.25cm] \circlednum{1} \textbf{Parabolic Position Encoding.} We propose PaPE and PaPE-RI: parabola-based position encodings for vision modalities that are designed from the compiled principles. \\[0.25cm] \circlednum{2} \textbf{Compatibility with efficient attention kernels.} PaPE uses query-key transformations---similar to RoPE \cite{suRoFormerEnhancedTransformer2024}---to be compatible with efficient attention kernels \cite{daoFlashAttentionFastMemoryEfficient2022,daoFlashAttention2FasterAttention2024}. \\[0.25cm] \circlednum{3} \textbf{High Generality.} We evaluate PaPE on 8 datasets across 4 vision modalities (images, point clouds, videos, and event cameras) and find that PaPE is superior to the baselines in 6 of 8 datasets and PaPE-RI in 1 of 8. \\[0.25cm] \circlednum{4} \textbf{Strong Classification Extrapolation.} PaPE is found to extrapolate significantly better beyond its training resolution in image classification than any other baseline considered.
+We summarize our contributions and claims as follows:

+\circlednum{1} \textbf{Parabolic Position Encoding.} We propose PaPE and PaPE-RI: parabola-based position encodings for vision modalities that are designed from the compiled principles.